mattermost/mattermost-plugin-starter-template/README.md

 ### Modifying the server boilerplate

-The server code comes with some boilerplate for creating an api, slash commands, kvstore access and job management.
+The server code comes with some boilerplate for creating an api, using slash commands, accessing the kvstore and managing jobs.

 #### Api